cengc13/website/_news/2022-11-01_Roux-Postdoc.md

 related_posts: false
 ---

 I joined the Roux Institute of Northeastern University as a Experiential AI postdoc.
-I will work on machine learning accelerated materials design for additive manufacturing.
+I will work on machine learning accelerated materials design and data analytic approaches in additive manufacturing.